 I have added an IP address to the IP blacklist in the Content Delivery Network (CDN) console.
 Why can the IP address still be used to request resources?

 CDN cannot restrict client-side requests.
-However, you can add the IP address to the IP blacklist in CDN.
-Therefore, the HTTP 403 status code is returned when the IP address is used to request resources from CDN.
-You can view the corresponding logs.
+After you add an IP address to the IP blacklist, requests sent from this IP address receive a 403 HTTP status code.
+You can check the log entries generated by these requests.
 For more information, see Download logs.